 Centralization: The Slaveholder’s Friend

-Further national support for slavery emerged in early 1861, when both houses of Congress approved an amendment to the Constitution that was designed to convince southern states to stay in the Union.
-The amendment, publicly supported by Abraham Lincoln, would have constitutionally protected southern slavery forever.
+Further national support for slavery emerged in early 1861, when both houses of Congress approved an amendment to the Constitution that would have constitutionally protected slavery in perpetuity.
+The amendment, which was publicly supported by Abraham Lincoln, was designed to convince southern states to return to the Union.
+Had it received the states’ assent, the amendment would have been the most explicit federal protection for slavery.

-All of this shows that, leading up to the Civil War, political centralization – not decentralization – was the primary tool of slave owners.
-As the Tenth Amendment Center’s Mike Maharrey points out,
+All of this shows that, leading up to the Civil War, political centralization – not decentralization – was the slave onwers’ primary tool.
+As journalist Mike Maharrey wrote,

 In other words, the federal government deserves significantly more blame for preserving slavery than it generally receives.
 In the absence of federal support, slavery in the South would have been much weaker in 1861 than it actually was.
-Yet nationalists have offloaded all of the blame due them onto the states and have successfully claimed that it was the states, clinging to their sovereignty, who were the real villains.
+Yet nationalists have, over time, offloaded all of the blame due the federal government onto the states and have successfully claimed that it was the states, clinging to their sovereignty, who were the real villains.

 Note: This article is part of a series on the Civil War.
 Click here to see all the articles in the series.